 Quitting my job and moving abroad to a totally new country is definitely a life-changing experience.

-I would not be the same person if I had stayed in Canada all my life.
+I would not be the same person if I had stayed in North America all my life.
 I am a lot more independent now.
 I feel like the sky is the limit and nothing can stop me.
 I am more fearless.